TV miniseries review: The Crimson Petal and the White (2010), directed by Marc Munden

-Along comes William Rackham (Chris O’Dowd, yeah, Roy from The IT Crowd – it took some serious getting used to!), who is trying to fit into his father’s soap emporium but isn’t doing well.
+Along comes William Rackham (Chris O’Dowd), who is trying to fit into his father’s soap emporium but isn’t doing well.
 Then he meets Sugar and his life changes.
 Suddenly he takes an interest in business, and even manages to set Sugar up as his exclusive – his mistress.
-Because yes, he’s married – to Agnes (Amanda Hale), a woman who could give Bertha Mason a run for her money, except the pathology is different.
+Because yes, he’s married to Agnes (Amanda Hale), a woman who could give Bertha Mason a run for her money, except the pathology is different.
 Bertha is acting out, Agnes is mostly harmless, in her own little world where everything’s peachy.
 When she happens to see Sugar out in the street, she starts believing Sugar is her guardian angel, come to take her to a better place.

 Anyway.
 The story of Sugar and William Rackham is surprising.
 It begins as an obsession, an infatuation.
 It deepens into actual love, or so it seems, and then the fourth and final episode comes along and hits you in the face, turning everything upside down.
 I won’t say how or why, just that shit definitely happens.

 The weirdest part was that of William Rackham, purely because the only things I remember seeing Chris O’Dowd in are a) The IT Crowd and b) Frequently Asked Questions About Time Travel.
 Do I even have to point out how similar his roles in the two titles are?
 He’s the Awkward Irish Nerd.
 Here, he’s in a serious role, and it takes some getting used to.
 Mind you, I think he does it rather well, as it happens, but there’s still a “Don’t google the question, Moss!” lurking at the back of my mind wanting to jump out.
-I had no desire whatsoever to see the man’s penis on display, but it was still there, a few times … flashing by.
-Try forgetting having seen that next time you see Roy answering the phone with “Have you tried turning it off and on again?” – I dare you!
+I had no desire whatsoever to see the man’s penis on display, but umm, good luck trying to forget having seen that next time you see Roy answering the phone with “Have you tried turning it off and on again?”

 I could point out some similarities with Jane Eyre as well, even though they’re classed as quite far-fetched.
 Sugar becomes a governess to an eight-year-old girl.
 She’s not French (nor illegitimate) but she is called Sophie, like Adèle’s nurse.
 There’s also a mad wife.
 And Sugar’s beginnings were indeed very humble, and Rackham’s less so.
 Still, the two novels don’t feel like they have any real connection with one another.
 It’s all in my head.